 LBBC successfully expanded program offerings to better serve young women.

-CDC Cancer Survivorship research Conference, June 2014 (poster)
+7th Biennial Cancer Survivorship Research Conference, June 2014 (poster)